Effective dissipation rate in a Liouvillian graph picture of high-temperature quantum hydrodynamics: Discussion

 \section{Discussion}

-I have argued that the structure of the Liouvillean graph determines the behavior of thermalizing Hamiltonians and gives a non-Hermitian effective model for the dynamics of small-diameter operators.
-I first followed \cite{altman_ehud_computing_2018,parker_universal_2019,cao_statistical_2021} in mapping Heisenberg dynamics on operators to single-particle hopping on a graph whose vertices are Pauli matrices.
-I noted that the Liouvillean graph divides naturally into ``pools'' of fixed left and right endpoints and consequently fixed diameter; these pools are thickly intraconnected but thinly interconnected.
+I have argued that the structure of the Liouvillian graph determines the behavior of thermalizing Hamiltonians and gives a non-Hermitian effective model for the dynamics of small-diameter operators.
+I first followed \onlinecite{altman_ehud_computing_2018,parker_universal_2019,cao_statistical_2021} in mapping Heisenberg dynamics on operators to single-particle hopping on a graph whose vertices are Pauli matrices.
+I noted that the Liouvillian graph divides naturally into ``pools'' of fixed left and right endpoints and consequently fixed diameter; these pools are thickly intraconnected but thinly interconnected.
 I then followed \onlinecite{khemani_operator_2018} in understanding the effective non-unitarity of diffusion as escape of particles into a ``vacuum'' of long operators, and argued that the escape rate is controlled by the coherent dynamics of the fixed-diameter pools.
 This argument, which assumes that dynamics in a pool is chaotic, gives a quantitative prediction for the escape rate, which I verified numerically.
-The Liouvillean graph picture also leads to a non-Hermitian effective model in which dynamics on operators longer than some $l_*$ is replaced by a decay, with decay rate predicted by the coherent pool dynamics.
+The Liouvillian graph picture also leads to a non-Hermitian effective model in which dynamics on operators longer than some $l_*$ is replaced by a decay, with decay rate predicted by the coherent pool dynamics.
 This effective model gives good agreement with the full Hamiltonian dynamics for the Ising model \eqref{eq:tfim}.

+The effective model of Sec.~\ref{s:eff-model} is, in essence, a poor man's memory kernel model \cite{forster_hydrodynamic_1975,zwanzig_memory_1961,mori_transport_1965}, in which I have projected out operators of diameter $\diam \bm \nu \ge l_* + 1$.
+From this perspective Sec.~\ref{ss:rate-loss-est} is an argument that the memory kernel is a Gaussian with rate $\gamma$; Sec.~\ref{s:eff-model} replaces that Gaussian by an exponential decay with rate $\gamma_{\semiemp}$.
+This turns the integro-differential equation given by the Gaussian memory kernel into a system of linear first-order ODEs (specified by Eq.~\eqref{eq:eff-model}) on a somewhat larger Hilbert space.
+Other projection operator techniques \cite{grabert_projection_1982} may offer better effective models.

+The effective model is less closely related to recursion approaches (see \onlinecite{viswanath_recursion_1994} for a review).
+There one reconstructs the quantities of interest from moments